-We apply this method to model data from a prospective birth cohort in Bangladesh.
-Arsenic, manganese, and lead are known neurotoxicants \citep{bressler1999,clarkson1987,polanska2013,vahter2008,zoni2013,lucchini2017} that are abundant in the Bangladeshi environment, including in drinking water \citep{Kile2009}, and the relationship between arsenic, manganese and lead on child neurodevelopment has been shown to be complex \citep{wasserman2004,wasserman2006,wasserman2007,wasserman2008,wright2006,claushenn2010,claushenn2012,claushenn2014,hamadani2011,valeri2017}.
-In our data application, we estimate the NDE and NIE to bring light to the relationship of this metal mixture on child neurodevelopment operating through \emph{in utero} growth, specifically birth length.
+We apply our method to analyze data from a prospective birth cohort in Bangladesh.
+Arsenic, manganese, and lead are known neurotoxicants\citep{bressler1999,clarkson1987,polanska2013,vahter2008,zoni2013,lucchini2017} that are abundant in the Bangladeshi environment, including in drinking water,\citep{Kile2009} and the relationship between arsenic, manganese and lead on child neurodevelopment has been shown to be complex.\citep{wasserman2004,wasserman2006,wasserman2007,wasserman2008,wright2006,claushenn2010,claushenn2012,claushenn2014,hamadani2011,valeri2017} In our data application, we estimate the NDE and NIE to bring light to the relationship of this metal mixture on child neurodevelopment operating through \emph{in utero} growth, specifically birth length.
 Also, we estimate the CDE of the metal mixture on neurodevelopment at different quantiles of birth length to assess if adequate \emph{in utero} growth could potentially block some of the harmful effects of the metal mixture on neurodevelopment.
-Since younger children may have a higher rate of intestinal absorption and they have higher demands for iron, we estimate these effects for different aged children \citep{lucchini2017}.
+Since the persistence of the effect of \emph{in utero} metal exposure is unknown, that is, younger children might exhibit stronger associations with \emph{in utero} metal exposure than older children, we estimate these effects for different aged children.